Time series: Segmentation

 Splitting a time-series into a sequence of segments.
 It is often the case that a time-series can be represented as a sequence of individual segments, each with its own characteristic properties.
 For example, the audio signal from a conference call can be partitioned into pieces corresponding to the times during which each person was speaking.
 In time-series segmentation, the goal is to identify the segment boundary points in the time-series, and to characterize the dynamical properties associated with each segment.
 One can approach this problem using change-point detection, or by modeling the time-series as a more sophisticated system, such as a Markov jump linear system.

+Clustering

+Time series data may be clustered, however special care has to be taken when considering subsequence clustering.